-Whether you’re investing in stocks or real estate, you’re probably going to hear a lot about the importance of a diverse portfolio.
-Portfolio diversity is a critical way for you to protect your investments and improve the likelihood that your total investment earnings will grow.
+Whether you’re investing in stocks or real estate, you’re probably going to hear a lot about the importance of diversifying your portfolio.
+Portfolio diversity is a critical way to protect your investments from market risks and improve the likelihood that your total investment earnings will grow.

 This guide will teach you how to diversify your portfolio, no matter which kind of asset you’re investing in.